-A protective order is issued by the court to protect the alleged victim in domestic violence cases.
+A protective order is issued during the court process to protect the alleged victim in domestic violence cases.
 While the case is pending, a judge will order you stay away from the victim and to stop contacting them.

 For example, in Los Angeles County criminal courts, if the case domestic violence case involves a husband and wife, the judge could order a level one order.

-This article by our Los Angeles domestic violence attorneys, will summarize the common protective orders under California Penal Code section 136.2 which courts issue and highlight some concerns which criminal defendants should be aware of when involved in a domestic violence case.
+This article will summarize the common protective orders under California Penal Code section 136.2 which courts issue and highlight some concerns which criminal defendants should be aware of when involved in a domestic violence case.

 Full Stay-Away Criminal Protective Order in California